CollierCZ/collier.cz/svelte/src/routes/articles/seeing-your-docs-through-different-eyes.svelte.md

 So for my docs to be the best they can be, they have to help readers achieve their goals.
 To do that, I have to know who my readers are and what they're trying to achieve.
-Another way to put that is that as documentatarians, a lot of what we do is translate across contexts and to do that we need to know what the context of the reader is likely to be.
+Another way to put that is that as documentarians, a lot of what we do is translate across contexts and to do that we need to know what the context of the reader is likely to be.

 > You never really understand a person until you consider things from [their] point of view